Fall is here. Winter’s just around the corner. It’s time.

 Struggling to put together a skincare routine that banishes dryness, flakiness, and irritation?
 Download your FREE “Best Skincare Routine For Dry Skin” cheatsheet:

 I admit it: given the name, I expected Avene Hydrance Rich Hydrating Cream to be 10x thicker than it is.
 It feels more like a thick lotion than a thick cream, is not greasy and absorbs quickly.

-Granted, if you’ve got oily skin, you’ll find it super rich and greasy, but this cream isn’t for you.
+If you’ve got oily skin, you’ll find Avene Hydrance Rich Hydrating Cream as rich and greasy and greasy as the name implies, but this cream isn’t for you.
 My dry skin laps it up with pleasure.